ACPI English Schools

 I say you get out of Vietnam (Unless it is court ordered that you stay).
 The city is such a stressful place to live on its own, especially if you drive your own motorbike to and from work everyday.

-.
+Take a return flight from Ho Chi Minh City to Phnom Penh.
 Phnom Penh is a very quiet place compared to Stress-Rife Saigon and the beaches in Sihanoukville and Kampot are beautiful.

 I can also give you some names of people in PP who are in charge of hiring foreign teachers for their schools.
 Just ask.
 And I hope you take good care of yourself.